 The most noticeable feature with computerized sewing machine is that you have a huge selection of stitches to choose from.

 Some machines offer you as little as 60 stitches while others can go as high as 900 stitches!
-The more expensive the machine the more the stitches you are able to choose from.
+The more expensive the machine, the more the stitches you are able to choose from.

 At the end of the day, buy the best one you can afford.
+To continue on in your search for a sewing machine, check out some different articles we have!